Firewise Community Newsletter - August 2025

 MICROGRANT UPDATE

-Please share how many hours you have put into making your property more fire resilient.
+Please share how many hours you have put into making your property more fire-resilient.
 We get to use these hours towards our Lost River Airport Firewise community hours.
-These hours give us access to neighborhood micro-grants and free programs, such as the chipping day in October.
-If two or more people worked, than add everyone hours separately so we record all total hours.
-Please email all your hours to LRAA.business@gmail.com
+These hours give us access to neighborhood micro-grants and free programs, such as the chipping day or dumpster days in Oct.
+If two or more people worked, then add everyone hours separately so we record all total hours.
+Please email all your hours LRAA.business@gmail.com.

 FREE MONEY FOR DOING FIRE MITIGATION WORK ON YOUR PROPERTY

-We are now Firewise Certified Site and the benefit to becoming a Firewise neighborhood is we have an opportunity to receive funding to help make our neighborhood safe from fire from your individual contributions.
-And you as property owners can earn money doing the mitigation work.
+We are now Firewise Certified Site and the benefit to becoming a Firewise neighborhood is we have an opportunity to receive funding to help make our neighborhood safe from fire through your individual contributions.
+And you, as property owners, can earn money doing the mitigation work.
 See the program details at https://www.dnr.wa.gov/cost-share.

 Please note that nothing will ever be done to private property without the consent from the owner.
 It is your personal choice to participate.